List of S.A characters: Special A Students

 Jun is ranked 3rd in school and is Megumi's younger twin brother.
-The son of a music producer and a talented singer, Jun loves music more than anything else, and is a gifted violinist.
+The son of a music producer and a talented singer, Jun loves music more than anything else, and is a passionate violinist.
 Usually quiet and kindhearted, Jun has a split personality which he has concealed from everyone except Megumi and Ryuu.
 Triggered whenever he is kissed by a girl or receives a lot of affection, he becomes irresistible to nearly all women and is able to charm them effortlessly.
 His split personality resulted from an hypnotism program that Jun watched as a child and first emerged when he was still in grade six.
 During a date with a girl, he changed and all the other girls around him became mesmerized by him; this led the girl Jun was dating to hate him and call him disgusting.
 After he begins dating Sakura, Jun's alternate personality emerges whenever he sees her; however, because Sakura accepts him regardless of his personalities, Jun is able to reciprocate her feelings for him.
 The only thing that can bring Jun back to his original self is by losing consciousness.

 Megumi is ranked 4th in school and is Jun's older twin sister.
 She is the daughter of a famous vocalist and music producer and shares her brother's love of music.
 She is a cute and nice girl with long curly brown hair, who rarely joins in disputes.
 Megumi is always quiet and refuses to speak because she wants to save her voice for singing.
 She usually writes on a sketchpad to communicate with others, but will speak when deeply upset (usually in the form of a shout), which generally have devastating after-effects.
 Her singing usually causes all who listen to her to get knocked out, however Yahiro theorizes that she probably sings very well, but that it needs to be in an open area and at a great distance.
 She proves this theory correct when on an involuntary date with him, she sings to him from the top of the stairs.
 She initially asks Yahiro out because she was trying to prevent him from sabotaging Tadashi and Akira's relationship, but eventually began to enjoy their date.
 They soon begin to develop feelings for each other and start dating, much to Jun and Ryuu's horror.
 Like Jun, she is very close to Ryuu; she can be fiercely protective of them both, and thinks of Ryuu as much of her family as her brother.
 Megumi also happens to be bad at sports and dislikes athletic activities.